malabasterr/shop-and-test/assessment2-section1.md

 - A function that allows a customer to make simple alterations to their order- e.g. removing certain ingredients
 - The option for a customer to add a tip at the payment stage

-Main considerations and problems are:
+The main considerations and problems I would except to encounter are:
 - How to ensure the restaurant is receiving instant notification of new orders
 - How can the restaurant interact with the program so the user is notified when their order is in progress or out for delivery
 - How to ensure the payments are going through a secure portal